foxdonut/meiosis/helpers/setup/README.md

 ## Common Setup

 For a setup other than the supported libraries, you can use `meiosis-setup/common`.
-All you need to do is specify the `accumulator` function and, optionally, the `combine` function:
+All you need to do is specify the `accumulator` function and the `combine` function:

 - `accumulator`: `f(state, patch) => updatedState`.
 This function gets the latest state and the patch (the patch being in whatever form you decide to use), and returns the updated state.